John Pardon: Early life

-In the fall of 2016 he became a full professor of mathematics at Princeton University.
+Starting in 2015, Pardon served a yearlong appointment as an assistant professor at Stanford University.
+In the fall of 2016, he became a full professor of Mathematics at Princeton University.
 He is currently a permanent member of the Simons Center for Geometry and Physics in Stony Brook, New York.
+In 2023, he proved the Maulik–Nekrasov–Okounkov–Pandharipande (MNOP) conjecture, which posited an equivalence between two different curve enumeration invariants of Calabi–Yau threefolds.
+He is currently working on a book about the foundations of symplectic geometry.

 Awards and honors

-In 2017, Pardon received the National Science Foundation’s Alan T. Waterman Award for his contributions to geometry and topology.
+In 2017, Pardon received the National Science Foundation's Alan T. Waterman Award for his contributions to geometry and topology.

 He was elected to the 2018 class of fellows of the American Mathematical Society.
-Also in 2018 he was an invited speaker at the International Congress of Mathematicians in Rio de Janeiro.
+Also in 2018 he was an invited speaker at the International Congress of Mathematicians (ICM) in Rio de Janeiro.
 In 2022 he was awarded the Clay Research Award.
 In 2025, he was awarded the New Horizons in Mathematics Prize.

+Pardon was awarded the Fields Medal at ICM Philadelphia 2026 for "achievements in symplectic geometry including new approaches to virtual fundamental cycles, Fukaya categories of certain manifolds and counting holomorphic curves, and for his contributions to other areas of geometry and topology, including group actions on 3-manifolds and knot theory".

+Personal life

+Pardon has two sons, Alexandros and Andreas.
+In the Fields Medal award video produced by the Simons Foundation, Pardon said he quizzes them in Chinese: "I talk to them in Chinese a lot.
+We learn the characters.
+I read to them.
+I make them read to me."

+His sister, Professor Mireille J. Pardon, is a noted medieval historian with a large TikTok following.